-(3) Includes dividends on Exchangeable Securities (non-controlling interest).
+(3) Includes dividends on Exchangeable Securities (non-controlling interest as described below under "Statement of Financial Position").

-(4) While Case Funding continues to grow and shows promise, the projected results are less than the original forecasts.
+(4) While Case Funding continues to grow and shows promise, the projected results are less than the original forecasts used as a basis for the contingent consideration.
 It has been determined that the estimated probability that Chesswood will have to pay the contingent consideration and bonus in June 2014 is extremely low.
 The \$850,000 accrual at September 30, 2012, relating to the contingent consideration (\$680,000) and bonus (\$170,000) was reversed in Q4 2012.
 While management believes the \$399,000 deferred tax asset at Case Funding will be realized, given the uncertainty of forecasting the growth of Case Funding, the timing of the utilization of the tax losses was not certain and thus the deferred tax asset established in Q4 2011 was reversed in Q4 2012.
 Previously disclosed quarterly Adjusted EBITDA amounts did not consider contingent consideration and bonus, the calculation of quarterly Adjusted EBITDA was updated in Q4 2012.

-(5) Canadian automotive business represents approximately 50%-60% of the Company's total revenue [2011 - 59.2%; 2012 - 58.5%; Q1 2013 - 48.9%], however only represents approximately 15%-20% of the Company's gross margin before expenses [2011 - 20.6%; 2012 - 18.0%; Q1 2013 - 14.1%].
+(5) Canadian automotive business represents approximately 55.3% of the Company's total revenue, however only represents approximately 18.1% of the Company's gross margin before expenses.
 The Canadian automotive revenue can significantly fluctuate throughout the year and year-to-year based on seasonality, sales volumes and market conditions with little effect to the Company's gross margin before expenses.
-The Company's management believes the gross margin before expenses is a better measure by which to track the Company's consolidated performance.